 Where to Move to in France

 When it comes to finding a property in France, your options can vary depending on the region you are looking to move to.
 Spanning 643,801 km² of land, there are great differences in weather, culture and costs across the region.
-Here are some of the most popular options for UK expats looking to move to France.
+From the sophisticated urban lifestyle of Paris to the rural tranquillity of Dordogne, from Mediterranean beaches to Alpine mountains, France offers remarkable regional diversity.
+Here are some of the most popular options for UK expats looking to move to France, along with what makes each region attractive:

 Annecy – Annecy is a true hidden gem in the southeast region.
 With idyllic rivers and a crystal clear lake, this is the perfect spot for those looking to spend more time in the great outdoors.
+Known as the ‘Venice of the Alps’, Annecy offers stunning natural beauty with Lake Annecy’s pristine waters (rated Europe’s cleanest lake).
 Annecy has perfect views of the French Alps, providing you with an array of sporting activities such as skiing, hiking, and cycling.

 Paris – Known as the ‘City of Love’, Paris is a hugely popular tourist destination and is desired by young individuals looking to embrace European city life.
 Aside from its iconic landmarks and a vast selection of traditional eateries, Paris has a good job market and a well-established transportation system, making it easy to get to anywhere in Europe.